 9. Tomato (1 medium = 268 mg potassium)

 Few foods are more versatile than tomatoes.
 Try making your own pico de gallo with tomatoes, mangoes, avocado, cilantro and onions.
 Swap out store-bought tomato sauce and use fresh tomatoes on top of pizza instead for a fresh flavor.

 Tomatoes are an excellent source of biotin, vitamin C, and vitamin K and a very good source of manganese, fiber, folate, niacin, phosphorus, and vitamins A, B6 and E. Cooked tomatoes are rich in lycopene, which acts as an antioxidant.

 10. Beets (1 cup = 259 mg potassium)

 Beets can be enjoyed raw, roasted, or boiled.
-Try pairing beets with arugula, watermelon and feta for a bright and tasty salad.
+Try pairing beets with arugula, watermelon, and feta for a bright and tasty salad.
 Beets are also the star of the popular Eastern European soup borscht, which often includes potatoes, carrots, and cabbage.
-Beets are an excellent source of folate and a very good source of magnesium, vitamin C, phosphorus, vitamin B6, iron, and fiber.
+It has many health benefits of beetroot and an excellent source of folate and a very good source of magnesium, vitamin C, phosphorus, vitamin B6, iron, and fiber.

 Those with kidney disease should speak to their health care providers about acceptable intake of potassium in their diets due to the increased risk of potassium toxicity.
 For most Americans, an intake of approximately 4700 mg/day is sufficient in the diet.